Set path to environment we want and pre-pend to PATH variable

 Using Conda Environments in Scripts

 Activation of your environment is really only needed for package installation.
-For using the environment just add the path to its bin directory to $PATH
+An environment can be used in a job script just by adding the path of its bin directory to $PATH in your job script.

-export PATH=/blue/mygroup/$USER/conda/envs/project1/bin:$PATH
+export PATH=/blue/mygroup/user/project42/.conda/bin:$PATH

 [username@login8 ~]$ module load conda

-[username@login8 ~]$ mamba activate my_env
+[username@login8 ~]$ conda activate my_env

 (my_env) [username@login8 ~]$ which python